 - insist that your medical professional check whether the medication is prohibited in sport

 - if it is prohibited, ask if there is an alternative medication you could take

-- if no suitable alternative is available, you will need to apply for a Therapeutic Use Exemption for approval to use the medication before you take it (except in an emergency).
+- if no suitable alternative is available, you will need to apply for a Therapeutic Use Exemption for approval to use the medication.

 If you’re purchasing something over the counter you can check the status of some common medications here.

 - Send us an online query and we’ll email you back